Here:

 "The next day, when Brandon’s teacher asked the students to come up with ideas for a community service project, Brandon recalled his mother's conversation at the Hollygrove Home.
 There was a problem that needed to be solved.
 An idea occurred to him at once.
 What about all the books he had read and outgrown?"
 7-05

-- Kielburger, Keil - Labor Hero (MyHero.com)
+- Kielburger, Craig - Labor Hero (MyHero.com)

 "In 1995, when he was 12 years old, Craig Kielburger read a newspaper story that changed his life.
 Another 12-year-old boy, Iqbal Masih in Pakistan, had been murdered for bringing the world's attention to the terrible conditions endured by children working in the carpet-making industry.
 'I saw him as a hero for speaking out about child labor,' says Kielburger.
 I suddenly understood that a young person can make a difference."